 In 2002, the city built a recreational park to complement the residential housing on the north and south ends of the site.
-Today, community members enjoy walking trails, a playground, athletic fields, a new recreation pavilion, and a pond that provides wildlife habitats.
+Today, community members enjoy walking trails, a playground, athletic fields, a new park building, and a pond that provides wildlife habitats.
 The site is now a place where community members can gather to enjoy the amenities the city has worked so hard to create.

 The city invests about $500,000 per year into ensuring the ongoing safety of both the water and the soil at the Reilly site.
 The city undertook this cost because city leaders wanted to do the right thing and ensure that the site was cleaned up and taken care of properly.

 EPA conducts five-year reviews of the site to determine if the remedy for the site still protects people and the environment.
 The reviews identify issues and recommend how to resolve them.
-Four five-year reviews have been done so far: in 1996, 2001, 2006 and 2011, with the fifth set for 2016.
+Five five-year reviews have been done so far: in 1996, 2001, 2006, 2011, with the fifth five-year review in 2016 (provided below).
 Recommended actions have been completed or are in progress, and EPA has determined that the cleanup is still working.

-Any work that involves digging in contaminated areas of the Reilly site must first be approved by the Minnesota Pollution Control Agency (MPCA) and EPA.
+Any work that involves digging in contaminated areas of the Reilly site must first be approved by the Minnesota Pollution Control Agency (MPCA) and U.S. Environmental Protection Agency (EPA).
 Work plans must include safe handling of any waste or contaminated soil that’s found and air monitoring to protect workers and nearly residents if waste or contaminated soil is encountered.

-In the summer of 2015, a pedestrian bridge and trail were installed at Louisiana Oaks Park along Louisiana Avenue.
+- In the summer of 2015, a pedestrian bridge and trail were modified at Louisiana Oaks Park along the west side of Louisiana Avenue.
 Although mitigation of the site was completed many years ago, this new project raised questions among residents and as a result the EPA, MDH, MPCA and the city held a public meeting in November 2015 to address residents’ concerns and answer questions about the site.
 Documents from this meeting are below.

-In March 2016 the Minnesota Department of Health (MDH) released a report that provides an accurate and complete profile on cancer occurrence among St. Louis Park residents.
+In March 2016, the Minnesota Department of Health (MDH) released a report that provides an accurate and complete profile on cancer occurrence among St. Louis Park residents.
 This detailed study encompasses 20 years of cancer data and firmly establishes that overall cancer incidence and mortality rates in St. Louis Park are virtually identical to cancer rates in the Twin Cities Metro area.
-A link to the report is below.

 Q: Is the drinking water in St. Louis Park safe?